Pursuant to the Australian Consumer Laws (ACL) refunds will only be given if the below criteria has been met:

 - The learner has paid to EOT an amount greater than the course fee(s) as advertised at the time of enrolment; or

-- The learner is proven to be entitled to a refund pursuant to the ACL.
+- The learner is otherwise entitled to a refund pursuant to the ACL.

 Notwithstanding a learner’s rights under the ACL, refunds cannot be given for any of the following alternative reasons not prescribed as grounds for a refund under the ACL: